 The purpose of your happiness jar is to remind you that life is good and there is something good in every day, if you keep opening your eyes to it all.
 Your mind is a powerful thing; fill it with negative thoughts, or fill it with positive thoughts—do either, and your life will adjust accordingly.

-A happiness jar will help you practice happy thinking every day.
-It can encourage you to keep your face turned to the sun, to let go of the shadows that fall behind you, to accept whatever comes your way today, to spot the opportunity in the struggle, and to believe that whatever happens is the best for this moment.
+A happiness jar will help you practice choosing happiness on a more consistent basis.
+It can encourage you to keep your face turned to the sun, to let go of what you can’t control, to accept whatever comes your way today, to spot the opportunity in the struggle, and to believe that whatever happens is the best for this moment.

 Share this post with someone who might be interested in making their own happiness jar.